Modeling Markov Chain and Markov Decision Process

 Generated Markov process diagram in Decision Tree Analyzer with Healthy, Sick, and Dead states fully connected by transition arrows.

-Accessing Markov Settings from the diagram
+Opening the Markov settings from the diagram

 Fly-over menu on the Markov Chance node with the Markov Cohort Simulation Settings button highlighted, opening the simulation configuration for that chain.